RustyStriker/bevy_physimple/README.md

 ## What is currently working?

-- Simple AABB collisions(without rotations)
-- I got raycasts(tho they still need some more features, but first I will focus on more collision shapes)
-- That is pretty much it
+- The Sqaure collision shape, tho it acts weird due to bad overlap detection code.

 ## Quickstart

 TODO, for now you can check the examples just run
-`cargo run --bevy/dynamic --example (showcase/simple/stress_2d) --release`
-to see it in action
+`cargo run --bevy/dynamic --example shapes --release` to see it in action(other examples are not updated to use shapes and will not work currently)

-Do note that each physics component needs a `GlobalTransform` with it now.
+Do note that each physics component needs a `GlobalTransform` with it now, and `KinematicBody2D` needs a `Transform` in order to actually move and be used.

 ## bevy - physimple versions